bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

       Instead, use ``isinstance()``::

         if isinstance(some_object, tuple):
-            # We now know that some_object is a tuple
+            pass # We now know that some_object is a tuple

    .. attribute:: x
    .. attribute:: y